igorko/FlareFramework/README.md

 COPYRIGHT AND LICENSE
 =====================

-FlareGDE is Copyright © 2012 Igor Paliychuk.
+FlareFramework is Copyright © 2012 Igor Paliychuk.

 LINKS
 =====